-Arrest made in Green Bay’s oldest cold case murder investigation
+“He wasn’t on anybody’s radar”: Police arrest man in Green Bay’s oldest cold case

 Lisa Holstead was found dead in August of 1986.
 She was 22-years-old.
 Investigators say Lisa had been murdered.

-On Thursday, police announced the arrest of Lou Archie Griffin, 57, on a charge of 1st Degree Intentional Homicide.
+On Thursday, police announced the arrest of Lou Archie Griffin, 65 [corrected age], on a charge of 1st Degree Intentional Homicide.
 He’s being held in the Brown County Jail.

-We do not yet know a possible motive or if Griffin had a prior connection to Lisa.
-Action 2 News is working to get more information and will update this breaking news story.

 “Recent developments in the case and physical evidence were used by investigators to link Mr. Griffin to this homicide,” police say.